Reactive Arthritis

 Risk factors for reactive arthritis

-- Age: Reactive arthritis is typically diagnosed in people between the ages of 20 and 40.
+Some factors[6] may increase your risk of developing reactive arthritis, including:- Age: Reactive arthritis is typically diagnosed in people between the ages of 20 and 40.

 - Sex: Males are more likely to develop reactive arthritis from sexually transmitted infections than women.
 Conversely, both men and women are equally likely to develop reactive arthritis as a result of foodborne infections.

-- Inherited genes: Some people with reactive arthritis carry the gene HLA-B277.
+- Inherited genes: Some people with reactive arthritis carry the gene HLA-B27[7].
 While it is possible to develop reactive arthritis without carrying this gene, those with the gene frequently have symptoms that are more severe and quicker to onset.
 People with HLA-B27 are also more likely to develop long-lasting, or chronic, symptoms of reactive arthritis.

 - Prior infection: Having had a sexually transmitted infection or illness from foodborne bacteria in the past can increase your risk of developing reactive arthritis.